KurtGokhan/entitype/packages/entitype/README.md

   .first();
 ```

 Query methods return a Promise as result so it can be used with `await` keyword.
-The result can also be used with `then` if you are not able to use *async/await* feature:
+The result can also be used with `then` if you are not able to use *ES7 await* feature:

 ```typescript
 ctx.customers